linrunner/tlp-doc/settings/operation.rst

     TLP_DISABLE_DEFAULTS=0

-Set to 1 to deactivate all intrinsic defaults of TLP.
+Set to 1 to deactivate (almost) all defaults of TLP.
 This means that TLP only applies settings that have been explicitly activated i.e. parameters without a leading '#'.